evrignaud/fim/README.md

 ```

 If you want to be completely sure of the `diff` result you need to run a full hash of all the files content using the `fim diff` command without any option.
-This time in my case, it takes 2 hours as for the `init` command.
+This time in my case, **it takes 2 hours** as for the `init` command.

+There is also the fast mode that do not hash file content.
+It helps to detect faster changes but only file names that have changed.
+This time in my case, **it takes 8 seconds**.